w1zzball/QuizzardsOfOz/README.md

 - HTML5
 - CSS3
 - JavaScript
-- The Trivia API (provides hundreds of trivia questions formatted into JSON)
+- The Trivia API for questions
 - Bootstrap framework for interface elements
 - Balsamiq for wireframing
 - miroboard for brainstorming